ATNU/poetic-transformations-server/EndpointList.md

-# Get a document
+# View a single version of a poem
-Provide a document name and receive XML file
+Provide a document path and receive XML file in full.
+The path should be retrieved from the information sent in the version index.
+The path must be URL encoded before sending.

 ## URL
-/doc/:filename
+/doc/:path

 ## Method
 GET